-- When entering all United buildings, it is a requirement that everyone either scans the QR code using their NZCOVID Tracing app, or manually registers their entry; - 2.
-Having regard for the Children on Campus Procedure and that kaimahi and ākonga have childcare responsibilities which may, from time to time, require bringing children onto campus, the practice of bringing children onto campus is strongly discouraged at this time due to the high risk of transmission and the consideration of proactive interventions to assist and minimise the risk of harm; permission to bring a child onto campus should continue to be sought from your manager or the kaimahi conducting the class or lecture and will be made on a case-by-case basis;

-- 3. Kaimahi or ākonga who are hosting manuhiri are responsible for ensuring that manuhiri follow all aspects of this policy and all relevant legislation.
-The person hosting is also responsible for checking that the manuhiri is fully vaccinated or has an approved MOH medical exemption before they arrive on campus and that they scan the QR code using their NZCOVID Tracing app or manually register their entry into buildings; - 4.
-As part of Unitec's recruitment processes, to ensure we meet all of the COVID-19 policy settings, all new staff will be required to provide confirmation of vaccination status prior to employment being confirmed.
+- 1. Having regard for the Children on Campus Procedure and that kaimahi and ākonga have childcare responsibilities which may, from time to time, require bringing children onto campus, the practice of bringing children onto campus is strongly discouraged at this time due to the high risk of transmission and the consideration of proactive interventions to assist and minimise the risk of harm; permission to bring a child onto campus should continue to be sought from your manager or the kaimahi conducting the class or lecture and will be made on a case-by-case basis; - 2.
+Kaimahi or ākonga who are hosting manuhiri are responsible for ensuring that manuhiri follow all aspects of this policy and all relevant legislation; - 3.
+Contact tracing continues to be encouraged when on site, in particular for larger gatherings; - 4.
+As part of Unitec's recruitment processes, to ensure we meet all of the COVID-19 policy settings, new staff will continue to be required to provide confirmation of vaccination status prior to employment being confirmed, where the role would reasonably expect a requirement of proof of vaccination.